Layout of the existing facility

-Washington State Ferries (WSF), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA) are planning a project to replace the aging and seismically vulnerable components of Colman Dock in Seattle in order to maintain ferry service in the future.
+Washington State Ferries, the Federal Highway Administration, and the Federal Transit Administration will replace the old and seismically vulnerable parts of Colman Dock in Seattle in order to maintain its critical role as a regional multimodal transportation hub.

 Why is WSDOT

 replacing the Seattle Multimodal Terminal at Colman Dock?

-Colman Dock in Seattle is WSF’s largest ferry terminal and supports transportation across Puget Sound between downtown Seattle and communities in Kitsap County.
-It serves general and commercial purpose traffic, high occupancy vehicles, transit, bicyclists and pedestrians.
-In 2015, more than 9 million total riders traveled through Colman Dock with an additional 500,000 riders using the King County Water Taxi.
-This total includes over 5 million foot passengers.
-The Seattle/Bainbridge route is WSF’s busiest passenger route and has the largest annual ridership.
+Colman Dock in Seattle is WSF’s largest ferry terminal and supports transportation across Puget Sound between downtown Seattle and communities in Kitsap County and the Olympic Peninsula.
+It serves commuters, tourists, commercial vehicles, walk-on passengers and bicyclists.
+In 2015, more than nine million total riders traveled through Colman Dock with an additional 500,000 riders using the King County Water Taxi.
+This total includes over five million foot passengers.

 Key project elements include:

-- Replacing and re-configuring the timber trestle portion of the dock;
+- Replacing the existing timber trestle portion of the dock with a new concrete and steel trestle

 - Replacing the main terminal building

-- Replacing the vehicle transfer span and the overhead loading structures of Slip 3;
+- Replacing the vehicle transfer span and the overhead loading structures of the northernmost slip